corcorana/restingIAF/iaf_manu.md

 While the SGF technique failed to extract PAF estimates for approximately one-third of simulations at SNR = 0.05, the proportion of estimated alpha peaks rapidly approached ceiling as SNR increased beyond 0.10.
 RMSE was generally low for all levels of SNR, suggesting that alpha peaks were consistently estimated with a high degree of accuracy when detected by the SGF analysis routine.
 Between 1-2% of PAF estimates in the SNR < 0.15 conditions deviated from their target frequencies by the equivalent of up to 3 frequency bins (resolution = ~0.24 Hz).
-Given the rareness of these frequency bin shifts in the higher SNR conditions, and the relatively low magnitude of such deviations when they did occur, it seems that the SGF technique exhibited near-optimal performance at SNR ≥ 0.20
+Given the rareness of these frequency bin shifts in the higher SNR conditions, and the relatively low magnitude of such deviations when they did occur, it seems that the SGF technique exhibited near-optimal performance at SNR $\geq$ 0.20

 The LM routine returned PAF estimates for every simulated spectrum; however, 15 estimates in the SNR = 0.05 condition were excluded on the basis that they constituted suprema at the lower bound of $W_\alpha$.
 Even with these estimates removed, LM detection was associated with much higher degrees of estimate error in the low SNR conditions as compared to the SGF method.